vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 While we have been commenting that things like UpdatePhysics() can run overlapped, things are never so simple in practice.
 Identifying what tasks can run at the same time as others is something very hard to do in a project, and in Cpp, its not possible to validate it.
 If you use rust, this comes automatically thanks to the borrowcheck model.

 A common way to know that a given task can run alongside another one is to "package" the data the task could need, and make sure that the task NEVER accesses any other data outside of it.
 In the example with game thread and render thread, we have a Renderer class where all the render data is stored, and the game thread never touches that.
-We also only let the render thread access the gamethread data at a very specific point in the frame where we know the gamethread isnt working on it.
+We also only let the render thread access the gamethread data at a very specific point in the frame where we know the gamethread isn't working on it.

-For most tasks, there are places where we just cant guarantee that only one task is working on it at a time, and so we need a way of syncronizing data beetwen the different tasks run at the same time on multiple cores.
+For most tasks, there are places where we just cant guarantee that only one task is working on it at a time, and so we need a way of synchronizing data between the different tasks run at the same time on multiple cores.

-## Syncronizing data.
+## synchronizing data.
-There are a lot of ways of syncronizing the data tasks work on.
+There are a lot of ways of synchronizing the data tasks work on.
 Generally you really want to minimize the shared data a lot, as its a source of bugs, and can be horrible if not synchronized properly.
 There are a few patterns that do work quite well that can be used.

 A common one is to have tasks publish messages into queues, and then another task can read it at other point.
 Lets say that our Particles from above need to be deleted, but the particles are stored in an array, and deleting a particle from that array when the other threads are working on other particles of the same array is a guaranteed way to make the program crash.
 We could insert the particle IDs into a shared synchronized queue, and after all particles finished their work, delete the particles from that queue.

 We are not going to look at the implementation details of the queue.
 Lets say its a magic queue where you can safely push elements into from multiple cores at once.
 There are lots of those queues around.
-Ive used Moodycamel Concurrent Queue a lot for this purpose [10](https://github.com/cameron314/concurrentqueue)
+I've used Moodycamel Concurrent Queue a lot for this purpose [10](https://github.com/cameron314/concurrentqueue)

 ```cpp
 parallel_queue<Particle*> deletion_queue;